Lejaun Simmons

-Lejaun Perry Simmons (born 7 April 1993) is a striker who plays for Robin Hood and the Bermuda national football team.
+Lejaun Perry Simmons (born 7 April 1993) is a footballer who plays as a striker for Robin Hood and the Bermuda national team.

-Career
+Club career

 Lejaun Simmons started his career at major Bermudian side Devonshire Cougars, being in the youth team for 2 years before being promoted to the first team in 2011.
 In 2013 he began training with Ilkeston, after the English club developed a link-up with Bermuda Hogges in order to create a pathway to professional football for promising Bermudian players.
 During the 2013–14 season he made seven appearances for the club (six in the league), and also had loan spells with Mickleover Sports and Long Eaton United.

 He was still with the club in December 2014, however he did not make any appearances during the 2014–15 season.
 He had left the club by December 2015, returning to Bermuda with Robin Hood.
 He signed a three-year contract in August 2017.

 International career

-Lejaun made his debut against Haiti on 9 September 2012, in the CONCACAF Gold Cup.
-He scored his first goal just 2 days later against Saint Martin in the same competition.
+Lejaun made his debut for the Bermuda national team against Haiti on 9 September 2012, in the CONCACAF Gold Cup.
+He scored his first goal two days later against Saint Martin in the same competition.